singaporetech/immersification-wip-locomotion/README.md

 ## Arm-swing Implementation

 The swinging action of the arms are tracked using a consumer-friendly setup that includes beacons (SteamVR Base Stations) and IMU-based tracking devices (HTC Vive Trackers) strapped to the arms.
-Movement direction is determined from the same motion sensors, as they are strapped in a fixed orientation relative to the user’s intended move- ment direction.
+Movement direction is determined from the same motion sensors, as they are strapped in a fixed orientation relative to the user’s intended movement direction.
 This implementation is based on the assumption that users swing their arms during WIP, similar to how they would in real-life walking.

 ## Leg-lift Implementation